microsounds/atelier/readme.md

 Its configuration resides in [`~/.config/chromium/vimium`](.config/chromium/vimium)

 Run `configure.sh` to rebuild `vimium-options.json` for importing back into Vimium by hand.

+### Configuring ScrollAnywhere
+Use of ScrollAnywhere is also optional, it's configuration resides in [`~/.config/chromium/scrollanywhere`](.config/chromium/scrollanywhere).
+Go to `Settings > Backup > Import settings` to restore default configuration manually.

+This enables use of middle-click scrolling, dragging up and down with the `middle button` on a mouse or `Button 2` on a pen tablet stylus will emulate the scrollbar.

 ### An ongoing experiment
 `chromium` has proven difficult to configure non-interactively time and time again.